Jock Garden: Later life

+Garden was released from gaol in July 1950, having served two years and two months.
+He began his sentence at Long Bay, but was later moved to the prison farm at Tumbarumba and was granted early release for good conduct.
+After his release he returned to his flat at Double Bay.

 Jock Garden disappeared from public life and died in hospital on 31 December 1968.
 He was cremated with Church of Christ forms and was survived by his wife, one of his two sons and one of his two daughters.